thevirtuoso1973/Basic-CS-Algos/CS AlgoProject/README.txt

-This is a collection of common CS algos written in python.
+This is a collection of common CS algorithms written in python.

 Completed so far:
 - Linear Search